-CT scans are often used to diagnose pancreatic cancer and help stage it (determining the extent of its spread).
-CT scans show the pancreas fairly clearly and often can confirm the location of the cancer.
-CT scans can also show the organs near the pancreas, as well as lymph nodes and distant organs where the cancer might have spread.
-The CT scan can help determine whether surgery will be a good treatment option.
+The CT scan makes detailed cross-sectional images of your body.
+CT scans are often used to diagnose pancreatic cancer because they can show the pancreas fairly clearly.
+They can also help show if cancer has spread to organs near the pancreas, as well as to lymph nodes and distant organs.
+A CT scan can help determine if surgery might be a good treatment option.

 Magnetic resonance imaging (MRI)

-Somatostatin receptor scintigraphy
+Somatostatin receptor scintigraphy (SRS)

-Somatostatin receptor scintigraphy (SRS), also known as OctreoScan, can be very helpful in diagnosing pancreatic neuroendocrine tumors.
-It uses a hormone-like substance called octreotide that has been bound to a radioactive substance (indium-111).
-Octreotide attaches to proteins on the tumor cells of many NETs, but it is less helpful in finding insulinomas.
+This test, also known as OctreoScan, can be very helpful in finding pancreatic neuroendocrine tumors (NETs).
+A hormone-like substance called octreotide that is bound to a radioactive substance is injected into a vein.
+Octreotide travels through the blood and attaches to the tumor cells of many types of NETs (although it is less helpful for insulinomas).

-Several hours after the injection, a special camera can be used to show where the radioactivity has collected in the body.
+Several hours after the injection, a special camera can be used to show where the radioactivity is in the body.
 More scans may be done on the following few days as well.